MicahElliott/flowrist/README.md

 taken me ~5 significant iterations over 6 months to arrive at _Flowrist_.
 After a few weeks on Flowrist I have had some bursts to 120, and didn't feel any obvious bottlenecks that would limit faster fingers from going further.
-Especially given the no-SFBs patterns listed below.
+Especially given the no-SFBs patterns listed below (~50 of them).
 It has been tested by me on up to English-10k, plus all the potentially awkward trigrams from [this post][12].
 I'm obviously biased, but this is the most comfortable my wrists have felt on any of the many layouts I've tried.

 ## Defying the analyzers